Skip to content

 Coliban River (targeting reach 1)

-• Increase wet areas for native aquatic and streamside plants while limiting terrestrial species encroaching into the river channel
+• Maintain wet areas for native aquatic and streamside plants

-• Mix water in pools to prevent stagnation and a decline in water quality
+• Prevent stagnation and a decline in water quality

 Fish iconPlatypus iconPlant iconInsect iconWater drop icon